tobiwalter/Investigating-Antisemitic-Bias-in-German-Parliamentary-Proceedings/README.md

 # Publication Plots

-To reproduce the "Corpus Statistics" and "average RIPA over slices" plots, open the Jupyter notebook ```reproduce_plots.ipynb```
+To reproduce the "Corpus Statistics" and "average RIPA over slices" plots, use the Jupyter notebook ```reproduce_plots.ipynb```.